 Table 2 collates evidence on the effects of health insurance on utilisation of healthcare services.
 Three main findings were observed:

-Evidence on utilisation of curative care generally suggested a positive effect, with 30 out of 38 studies reporting a statistically significant positive effect.
+Evidence on the utilisation of curative care generally suggested a positive effect, with 30 out of 38 studies reporting a statistically significant positive effect.

-Evidence on preventive care is less clear with 4 out of 7 studies reporting a positive effect, two studies finding a negative effect and one study reporting no effect.
+Evidence on the preventive care is less clear with 4 out of 7 studies reporting a positive effect, two studies finding a negative effect and one study reporting no effect.

-Among the higher quality studies, i.e. those that suitably controlled for selection bias reflected by moderate or low GRADE score and low risk of bias (score = 3) on QuEENS, seven studies reported a positive relationship between insurance and utilisation.
+Among the higher-quality studies, i.e. those that suitably controlled for selection bias reflected by moderate or low-GRADE score and low risk of bias (score = 3) on QuEENS, seven studies reported a positive relationship between insurance and utilisation.
 One study[36] reported no statistically significant effect, and another study found a statistically significant negative effect.[37]

 Table 2 Summary of studies reporting utilisation of health care (N=40), by countries and year